Welcome to the website for St. Declan’s Way

 The St. Declan’s Way Committee, a voluntary group with representatives from along the route, having been working since 2015 to revive this ancient pilgrim path.
 Work is progressing thanks to funding of €150,000 from the Rural Recreation Fund, Department of Community & Rural Development.
 We anticipate that the route will be fully signposted, waymarked and officially approved during 2019.
 Keep an eye on this website and the Facebook page for updates.

-Anyone who wishes to walk the route in the near future can follow the Blue Waymarkers (with added SDW Duibhín Deaglán Navigation arrows) to negotiate St. Declan’s Way.
+Anyone who wishes to walk the route can now follow the Blue Waymarkers (with added SDW Duibhín Deaglán Navigation arrows) to negotiate St. Declan’s Way.